gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 could think of no purpose except to go and see them for her.

 A week later, when the ride chief her nephew took salt and service with a caravan to Coriandel, I took a lick as well.
-As a scout, not as a mount---no one but Finger had ever been astride me, and if I had stayed with the band, I doubt I would ever have borne another rider.
+As a scout, not as a mount—no one but Finger had ever been astride me, and if I had stayed with the band, I doubt I would ever have borne another rider.

 But as soon as we were on the trail, I noticed a skinny Karabandi eyeing me.
-He did not stare---you do not stare at a Darpani unless you want a fight, and horse or not, I was Darpani---but every time I looked over I caught him looking back.
+He did not stare—you do not stare at a Darpani unless you want a fight, and horse or not, I was Darpani—but every time I looked over I caught him looking back.
 By the second evening out it was making my withers itch, so I asked him if I was growing feathers.
 He laughed, apologized, said no, he was sorry, he was just trying to find a polite way to ask me a question.
 "Is it a question, or a